rmcwhae/koodo-prepaid-promo-scraper/readme.md

 First, see my article [How to Minimize Your Phone Bill](https://russellmcwhae.ca/journal/minimize-cell-phone).

 The idea here is to stock up on prepaid add-ons when they are double or triple their standard amounts.
+Automating this via a scraper means not having to manually check the page at (ir)regular intervals.
 The actual dollar savings in doing this likely will not exceed a hundred dollars a year, but it was a fun project to learn Go and AWS Lambda functions.